 YSL's iconic Touche Éclat is described by the brand as ''eight hours of beauty sleep in a click."
 For years, I wasn't entirely sure how to use it (was it a concealer or a highlighter?), but now I love applying it under eyes and onto cheekbones for subtle luminosity.
 I was pleasantly surprised at how similar this brightening gel-based formula from Maybelline is to the beauty icon.
 The only downside is that the affordable version doesn't come in as many shades.

 You've probably spotted Sand & Sky's iconic pink packaging in your Instagram feed over the past year or so.
-Their pink clay skincare products launched to huge waiting lists and rave reviews, and their mask happens to be one of my favourites for treating acne.
-Budget supermarket Aldi have now created their very own take on the pink clay trend with this dermatologically tested face scrub that offers up similar mattifying benefits.
+Its pink clay skincare products launched to huge waiting lists and rave reviews, and its mask happens to be one of my favourites for treating acne.
+Budget supermarket Aldi has now created its very own take on the pink clay trend with this dermatologically tested face scrub that offers up similar mattifying benefits.

 Trust me—the brand imagery doesn't do any justice to just how close in colour these blushes are IRL.
-Both delivery a subtly shimmering, peachy pop of colour to cheeks, and both are intensely pigmented.
-In fact, I'd go as far as to say that the Sleek blushes are possibly the most pigmented cheek product I've ever come across—high-end or high street.
+Both deliver a subtly shimmery, peachy pop of colour to cheeks, and both are intensely pigmented.
+In fact, I'd go as far as to say that the Sleek blushes are possibly the most pigmented cheek product I've ever come across—high-end or high-street.